yeeunsong/ML_Final_Project/README.md

 ## Description
 Estimating hotel price using phython

-Estimation Algorithm implemented by yeeunsong
+Estimation Algorithm implemented from scratch using python
-Used only basic libraries of phython such as numpy and pandas

 ## Dataset